 BeebMaster - BeebHelp - Formatting ST-506 Winchester Discs

-What follows is intended to help Winchester Disc owners to format their hard drives correctly for use with the BBC micro.
-It is for ST-506 type Winchester Disc units although most of it ought to apply to BBC SCSI discs but I haven't yet managed to get a SCSI disc to work with the BBC despite over three years of trying.
+What follows is intended to help ST-506 Winchester Disc owners to format their hard drives correctly for use with the BBC micro.

 I am assuming the Winchester Disc unit is set up and functioning correctly.
 For complete Winchester units such as those supplied by Acorn, Technomatic, Cumana, Watford Electronics etc, all you should need to do is to plug the 34-way ribbon cable into the 1MHz bus and power up the Winchester and then you will be ready to format.